xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 The procedure for dealing with multiplicative  operators  is much the  same.
 In  fact,  at  the  first  level,  they are  almost identical, so I'll just show them here without much fanfare.
-The first  one  is  our  general  form  for  Factor,  which  includes parenthetical subexpressions:
+The first  one  is  our  general  form  for  `Factor`,  which  includes parenthetical subexpressions:

 ```delphi